 The above routes we offer to nutritional therapy practice are accredited by the Nutritional Therapy Education Commission (NTEC).
 Graduates will be able to demonstrate having met the Core Curriculum and National Occupational Standards set for nutritional therapy, and will be eligible to apply to register with the professional body, BANT (British Association for Applied Nutrition & Nutritional Therapy) and the regulatory body, the CNHC (Complementary & Natural Healthcare Council).
 Acceptance t0 BANT professional membership and the CNHC register is the prerogative of BANT and the CNHC and not CNELM and graduates must meet their requirements.

 The CNELM Personalised Nutrition Practice Diploma is taught across five modules enabling students to gradually build up additional knowledge and practical skills relating to nutritional therapy practice.
 The 120 credit NTPD programme starts at level 4 and completes at level 6.

 Module 1: Coaching in Personalised Nutrition Practice (CP) – Attendance 10 Credits – Level 4

-This 5-day highly interactive attendance module (35 hours) enables you to develop and demonstrate a range of coaching skills to help enhance outcomes with clients, peers and colleagues as well as your personal study and lives.
-From 2021 an Online option for this module should also be available.
+This 5-day highly interactive online module (35 hours) enables you to develop and demonstrate a range of coaching skills to help enhance outcomes with clients, peers and colleagues as well as your personal study and lives.